ldabiralai/babel-plugin-remove-decorator/README.md

 class Content {}
 ```

-I'll happily accept PRs that add support for removing decorators on methods (or any other improvements)
+I'll happily accept PRs for any further improvements to the project!

 ## Usage